voussoir/etiquette/README.md

 Documentation is still a work in progress.
 In general,

 - You must make the `etiquette` package importable by placing it in one of your lib paths because I have not made a setup.py yet.
+The easiest way to find your lib path is `python -c "import os; print(os)"`.
 Rather than actually moving the folder I just use filesystem junctions.

+    Windows: `mklink /J fakepath realpath`
+    for example `mklink /J "C:\Python36\Lib\etiquette" "D:\Git\Etiquette\etiquette"`

+    Linux: `ln --symbolic realpath fakepath`
+    for example `ln --symbolic "/home/Owner/Git/Etiquette/etiquette" "/usr/local/lib/python3.6/etiquette"`

+    I'm sure you'll figure it out.

 - Run `python etiquette_flask_launch.py [port]` to launch the flask server.
 Port defaults to 5000 if not provided.
 - Run `python -i etiquette_repl_launch.py` to launch the Python interpreter with the PhotoDB pre-loaded into a variable called `P`.
 Try things like `P.new_photo` or `P.digest_directory`.
 - Note: Do not `cd` into the frontends folder.
 Stay wherever you want the photodb to be created, and start the frontend by specifying full file path of the launch file.